LefanHu/leetcode/README.md

 # leetcode
-A collection of my favorite leetcode problems and their solutions in C++.
+A smaller subset of my leetcode problems and their solutions in C++ that I've written solutions for.